CMC-QCL/R-Data-Wrangling-L2-Workshop/data-wrangling.md

 Hands-On 3
 ===================================================
-Now let's try chaining (piping) to create a new data.frame, `y`, only containing nonchilled plants with Plant and uptake variables.
+Now let's try chaining (piping) to create a new data.frame, `CO2_nonchilled2`, only containing nonchilled plants with Plant and uptake variables.

 Using CO2 dataset,
 (1) filter out chilled plant cases, so the data.frame only has __nonchilled__ plant cases (to be fed to the next function),